COGS169/cogs169/pages/syllabus.md

 We anticipate you all doing well in this course; however, if you are feeling lost or overwhelmed, that’s ok!
 Should that occur, we recommend: (i.) asking questions in/after class, (ii.) attending office hours, and/or (iii.) reaching out to course staff.

 Cheating and plagiarism have been and will be strongly penalized.
 If, for whatever reason, this website or Gradescope is down, or something else prohibits you from being able to turn something in on time, immediately contact course staff via email (attach your assignment if possible) or else it will be graded as late.

+#### Policy on using Artificial Intelligence programming assistance

+I believe that using large language models (LLMs) or other kinds of AIs can be a great tool for students, when used to help support a student's learning.
+I also believe that relying on AI assistance as your first or only step to understanding course material will likely limit your understanding of course concepts.
+Note that LLMs are most helpful in learning when *you* determine the questions to ask it and interpret the answer, NOT when you copy+paste questions from quizzes in directly and then copy+paste the answer it spits out.

+My advice:

+- **If you're asking questions about general course concepts to get definitions or brief explanations about words/terminology** with which you're unfamiliar, that's great!
+Of course, LLMs do sometimes get stuff wrong, but for this course, it's typically right with these sorts of things.
+- **If you struggle to read the literature in this course**, *always* try to read the assigned reading on your own first.
+Think about what's not making sense.
+Then, go to ChatGPT (or other LLM) to ask for a summary.
+Read and *think* about the summary.
+Then, go back and read the primary literature again *after reading the summary from ChatGPT* to see if you understand the assigned reading better at that point (and to help determine if ChatGPT was right!).
+- **If you're struggling to write**, always try to draft yourself first.
+You can ask LLMs to reword something or simplify for you, but it shouldn't write any text for you from scratch.
+This will help ensure your ideas are what end up in the submission...and honestly, your writing is probably better than what you'll get from an LLM in this course.
+- **If you're brainstorming**, always think on your own first and then ask ChatGPT to expand upon your ideas.
+You don't want to limit your thinking by going to an LLM first.

+Generally: always consider whether you learned something more/better from your interaction with LLM (the goal!) or if all you did was get an answer you don't understand (NOT the goal).

+LLM use is permitted across the course, except on the midterm and final (which are in-class and closed book).

 ### Disability Access
 Students requesting accommodations due to a disability must provide a current Authorization for Accommodation (AFA) letter.
 These letters are issued by the Office for Students with Disabilities (OSD), which is located in University Center 202 behind Center Hall.
 These will be sent to the instructor once submitted, and you will receive a response confirming receipt and discussing the accomodations as necessary.
 However, if you are struggling to get necessary accommodations or want to further discuss your accommodations, please feel free to reach out directly.